 Coffee Beans and Caffeine Content of Espresso

-Espresso blends commonly contain robusta in addition to some arabica beans to increase the caffeine content, but despite the increased caffeine content there is actually a false believe of thinking that a shot of espresso contains more caffeine than a cup of filter coffee.
-And the fact is that even though espresso is more concentrated than other coffee beverages, it is served in smaller quantities than, for example, a cup of drip coffee, and that results in a total caffeine content that is actually lower than larger coffee drinks.
+Espresso blends commonly contain robusta in addition to some arabica beans to increase the caffeine content, but despite the increased caffeine content, there is actually a false belief of thinking that a shot of espresso contains more caffeine than a cup of filter coffee.
+Caffeine content in one Espresso shot (30ml or 1oz) is around 80mg, and the fact is that even though espresso is more concentrated than other coffee beverages, it is served in smaller quantities than, for example, a cup of drip coffee, and that results in a total caffeine content that is actually lower than in other larger coffee drinks.
 But for many who enjoy espresso, they drink it as a shot, and the intense flavor and high caffeine concentration make the espresso a go-to for a quick energy boost.

 Variations of Espresso